mtsonkova/Guru99-EComerce-Project-Playwright-JS/README.md

 **Out of scope:**

 -API
+-Credit card payment as it does not work

 **NOTE:** GURU 99 does not provide any documentation for this project at all in comparason with other their projects like [GURU 99 Bank Project](https://www.guru99.com/live-selenium-project.html).